alisaifee/coredis/docs/source/compatibility.rst

 RESTORE
 *******

-Create a key using the provided serialized value, previously obtained using DUMP.
+Creates a key from the serialized representation of a value.

 - Documentation: `RESTORE <https://redis.io/commands/restore>`_
 - Implementation: :meth:`~coredis.Redis.restore`